Christian Reid: Early years and education

 Frances Christine Fisher was born the third of three children in Salisbury, North Carolina.
 Her parents were Colonel Charles Frederick Fisher and his wife, the former Elizabeth Clarissa Caldwell.
+She was a cousin of Elizabeth Brownrigg Henderson Cotten and Archibald Henderson.
 Her mother had converted to Catholicism and raised Frances in that faith; her father was an Episcopalian.
 Colonel Fisher was killed in the beginning of the American Civil War at the battle of Manassas.
 Frances remained loyal to Confederate ideals all her life.
 The Fisher family was rich and lived at the northwest corner of Fulton and Innes streets in Salisbury, but lost much of its money due to the war.
 Her mother died while Frances was a toddler, orphaning her and younger siblings, twin boy and girl, who were then raised by a Catholic maiden aunt, her father's sister, Christine Fisher.
 As a child of three or four, before she had learned to write, Frances liked to tell long, fanciful stories, which she persuaded her aunt to transcribe.

 She received her early instruction from aunt Christine.
 Fisher was sent to school at what was called St. Mary's College, a girls' school now known as Saint Mary's School in Raleigh, North Carolina.
 But her education was completed under the instruction of her aunt.